Scoring Your Credit

-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
+In reviewing your credit history, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+Because of this, you have three scores, one for each scoring model.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of an individual with a better FICO score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a better credit score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit history.
+Call us at 512-834-1600 and we can help you get on the right track to the home of your dreams.

-There are methods to raise your score.
+How do you obtain a better score?
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Your credit score plummets with each account that goes to collections.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.
+- Stay on top of payments.
+Late payments hurt your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a bank.

 - Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of John Horton Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can build up your FICO score, you can move toward becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of John Horton Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.